r4victor/tenthousandmeters/content/blog/python_bts_05.md

 This code is executed
 ```

 The compiler creates code objects for class definitions just as it creates code objects for modules and functions.
-What's interesting is that the compiler always produces the `LOAD_NAME` and `STORE_NAME` opcodes for variables within a class body (with the single exception of free variables).
+What's interesting is that the compiler almost always produces the `LOAD_NAME` and `STORE_NAME` opcodes for variables within a class body.
+There are two rare exceptions to this rule: free variables and variables explicitly declared `global`.

+The VM executes `*_NAME` opcodes and `*_FAST` opcodes differently.
 As a result, variables work differently in a class body than they do in a function:

 ```python
 x = 'global'